KyuriP/Discovering_CCM/README.md

 </details>

 ## Ethics & Access
-All data are simulated in this study except for the one used in the emprical analysis, which is publicly available on the [Psychological Medicine Journal](https://www.cambridge.org/core/journals/psychological-medicine/article/abs/comorbid-obsessivecompulsive-disorder-and-depression-a-bayesian-network-approach/DAA4E2352A9E26809A4EAE35C366E900\#supplementary-materials) webpage.
+All data used in this study are simulated, except for the data used in the empirical analysis, which is publicly available on the [Psychological Medicine Journal](https://www.cambridge.org/core/journals/psychological-medicine/article/abs/comorbid-obsessivecompulsive-disorder-and-depression-a-bayesian-network-approach/DAA4E2352A9E26809A4EAE35C366E900\#supplementary-materials) webpage.
+There is no security or privacy concerns associated with the use of either the simulated or empirical data in this study.
 Ethical approval for this study has been granted by the Ethical Review Board of the Faculty of Social and Behavioural Sciences [(FETC)](https://ferb.sites.uu.nl/) at Utrecht University, with reference numbers 22-1810 and 22-1825 (see the confirmation of approval: [fetcapproval1.pdf](https://github.com/KyuriP/Thesis_KP/blob/main/others/FETC-approval/fetcapproval1.pdf), [fetcapproval2.pdf](https://github.com/KyuriP/Thesis_KP/blob/main/others/FETC-approval/fetcapproval2.pdf)).